google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 > `glsl-generate` will copy chunks of code from the donor shaders
 > into each generated shader.

 Although `glsl-generator` supports
-GLSL fragment, vertex, and compute shaders, our well-tested use-case is fragment shaders that only use uniforms as inputs, and our worker applications can only set uniforms (they cannot set textures, etc).
+GLSL fragment, vertex, and compute shaders, our well-tested use-case is fragment shaders that only use uniforms as inputs, and our worker applications can only set uniforms (they cannot set textures, etc.).
 Thus,
 we will focus on this use-case for the walkthrough.